Once a project has loaded, under the project pane you will find the dictionary for the loaded project. In Infotools Harmoni this is the Project Tree.

 1. Project tree filters

 Project Tree filter options allow you to quickly shrink the tree to the type of item required for either project design or analysis.
-Filters are located at the top of the project tree.
+Filters options are available at the top of the project tree.

 - Filters reduce the items displayed.

-- Applying filters shrinks the project tree; it only displays the selected type.
+- Applying filters shrinks the project tree; it only shows the selected type.

 Filter Icon |